libscran/qdtsne/README.md

 target_link_libraries(mylib INTERFACE qdtsne)
 ```

-Otherwise, you can just copy the header file into some location that is visible to your compiler.
+Otherwise, you can just copy the header files in `include/` into some location that is visible to your compiler.
+This also requires the [**knncolle**](https://github.com/LTLA/knncolle) library for nearest neighbor search.
+If you are instead supplying your own neighbor search, this dependency can be eliminated by defining the `QDTSNE_CUSTOM_NEIGHBORS` macro.

 ## References